angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 1. Resolve Doomsday, Pass the Turn
 1. Draw SW for turn.
 1. Cycle SW, draw SW
-1. Cast BS, draw CoS, TO, LP, put back FoW and FoW or SW
+1. Cast Bs, draw CoS, TO, LP, put back FoW and FoW or SW
 1. Play LP, crack for {U}
 1. Play CoS, name Merfolk or Wizard
 1. Cast an uncounterable Oracle with 2 cards left in your deck.